gkortsit/hacker-news-clone/README.md

-Basic Hackernews clone made with static data using ReactJS.
+Hackernews clone app.

+(in progress)